YifengWang289/YifengWang289/README.md

 ### Hi there 👋

-- 🔭 I studied Information Systems and Finance at OSU and I am going to cornell studying information science
+- 🔭 I studied Information Systems and Finance at OSU
+- 😄Master of professional studies in nformation science at Cornell
 - 📫 How to reach me: wangyifeng0809@gmail.com
-- 😄 Pronouns: She/Her/Hers
 - 🐕 Dog person >v<